SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 tracked adverse events in about 1/3 of the US population, and so on.
 A red flag here would have been a disaster.

-No red flags thrown down on the field.
+No red flags thrown down on the field here.
 Good.

 ## Public comment period

 It was the usual cesspool of paranoia and ignorance.
+I couldn't bear more than a few sentences of it.

 ## The vote